kseniiaIrinarkhova/streamlit_example/README.md

-# Simple application using Steamlit and AI API
+# Simple application using Steamlit and Groq API

+This is a simple application, combining Steamlit and Groq API to connect with AI models.